mikestead/lighthouse-batch/README.md

-        -f, --file [path]      an input file with a site url per-line to analyze with Lighthouse -p, --params <params>  extra parameters to pass to lighthouse cli for each execution e.g. -p "--perf --quiet" -h, --html             generate an html report alongside the json report -o, --out [out]        the output folder to place reports, defaults to './report/lighthouse' -g, --use-global       use a global lighthouse install instead of the dependency version -v, --verbose          enable verbose logging
+        -f, --file [path]      an input file with a site url per-line to analyze with Lighthouse -p, --params <params>  extra parameters to pass to lighthouse cli for each execution e.g. -p "--perf --quiet" -h, --html             generate an html report alongside the json report --csv                  generate a csv report alongside the json report -o, --out [out]        the output folder to place reports, defaults to './report/lighthouse' -g, --use-global       use a global lighthouse install instead of the dependency version -v, --verbose          enable verbose logging